teddyrendahl/powermate/README.rst

 Complex interactions between driver actions and the PowerMate are possible by creating coroutines that return events.
-For instance, the ``pressed`` function in the above example sends an :meth:`.Event.stop` back to the PowerMate to indicate we are done listening to the USB connection.
+For instance, the ``pressed`` function in the above example sends an ``.Event.stop`` back to the PowerMate to indicate we are done listening to the USB connection.

 After you have created your PowerMate, simply call the class and the listener will begin watching the USB connection for PowerMate events